New Student Account Creation Form

-October 20, 2020: British English (text and audio) is now available to be selected within the PDF Viewer of some lessons.
-We began with updating our Europe Collection.
-Stay tuned for more British English as we update our lesson library over the next year.
-Please note that British English for digital interactive tasks will come in a future release.
+October 20, 2020: British English (text and audio) is now available within the PDF Viewer of some lessons.
+Find British English versions in our Europe Collection and in our Discussion Starters section.
+Stay tuned for monthly British English additions as we update our lesson library over the next year.
+Please note that localization for digital interactive tasks is not currently available.

 Assign & Manage Digital Tasks More Efficiently